Search our online library catalog Kānāwai:

 PC = Penal Code

 Go to the Session Laws of Hawaii volume for the year when the act was passed.
 Acts are arranged in numerical order and will cite to a House Bill (HB) or Senate Bill (SB).
-From 1935-1953, the acts are not arranged in numerical order, check the table of contents for the page number of each act.
-Notice that an act may have a preamble which states purpose.
-Hawaii Legislature’s website provides access from 1959 to current of the Session Laws of Hawaii.
+From 1935-1953, check the table of contents for the page number of each act.
+An act may have a preamble which states purpose of the act.

 View Printable PDF version